Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_3/README.md

 Now, we should only be able to move our sprite within the confines of the screen boundaries:

 One thing to note is that what we've learned so far largely mirrors the example code in the LibPerspective example directory, specifically `demo_spritebounce.asm`.
-It can be found by downloading the [LibPerspective Library](https://slum.online/dreamcast/) and checking the `src/` Folder, but here's a snippet of the Main Loop to help show a bit of it to you:
+It's the first of the Example Demos seen when booting up LibPerspective's Compiled `main.asm`, and presents the user with a masked sprite, which moves diagonally around the screen and then bounces off the edges when collision with the borders is detected.
+The code can be found by downloading the [LibPerspective Library](https://slum.online/dreamcast/) and checking the `src/` Folder, but here's a snippet of the Main Loop to help show a bit of it to you:

 	.demo_loop
 			clr1    ocr, 5